adzcai/rlbook/book/3_mdps/mdps.md

 consistency condition**, which allows us to analyze the whole series of interactions in terms of individual timesteps.

-## Finite horizon MDPs
+## Finite-horizon MDPs

-:::{prf:definition} Finite-horizon Markov decision process
+::::{prf:definition} Finite-horizon Markov decision process
 :label: finite_mdp

 The components of a finite-horizon Markov decision process are: